ARCHITECT ELEMENT Tags

 ELEMENT_Furniture

-The Hard Surfaces layer is applied to the group that holds edges and surfaces that represent roads, sidewalks, and patios—anything that is paved or poured outside of the house.
+The Hardscapes tag is applied to the group that holds edges and surfaces that represent roads, sidewalks, and patios—anything that is paved or poured outside of the house.

 ELEMENT_Lights